 When in doubt, indecisive, or confused, as kids, we seek permission in our parents’ or guardians’ guidance.
 An eye contact that says ”ok”, a gesture that says ”yes, go” or ”no is no”.

-Likewise, your dog should seek the same kind of affirmation.
-See if your dog asks for permission before she runs to a passing dog, before she gets on the sofa, before she .
-Do they wait for you when they realize they are ahead?
-Does your cues or gestures matter in moments when they should matter?
+Likewise, your dog should seek the same kind of affirmation from you.
+See if your dog asks for permission before she runs to a nearby dog or before she gets on the sofa.
+Do your cues or gestures matter in moments when they should matter?

 To get there, associate your verbal cues and gestures with positive emotions.
-Again, positive reinforcement is the way to go.
+Positive reinforcement is the way to go.
 Adding a reward after a verbal cue is a proven way to make your dog respond happily.
 With time and positive association, you’ll be your dog’s guiding star.

 Would you dare to interfere with your dog’s meal?
 Grab their bowl while eating?
 Does that make them growl?
 Do you think your dog would bite you?
 If yes, it’s a sign of an insecure dog and something you want to work on.
-A trusted leader should not provoke such a reaction on the dog’s part.
-You reserve the right to own what is given to your dog.
+A trusted leader should not provoke such a reaction on the dog’s part

 Keep in mind that a dog with trauma should not be challenged irresponsibly.